Client Authentication and Authorization

 Combine Authentication Methods

-Enable Multi (Chained) Authentication with the Dashboard
+Enable Multi (Chained) Authentication win the API Designer

 -